rrelande/LGE-Serial-protocol/README.md

 ### sequence
 Sequence number is alway 0
 ### payload 7D C0 (operation on off)
-First 12 bits is 7D C  (Type and length) value C1 for switch on value C0 for swtich off
+First 12 bits is 7D C  (Type and length)
+value C1 for switch on
+value C0 for swtich off
 ### payload 7E 40 (mode cool/auto/dehum..)
+Length is 0.
 First 12 bits is 7E 40 (Type and length)
-Possible values for the remaining 4 bits are: cooling		  40 dehum		    41 fan-only		42 auto		    43
+Possible values for the remaining 4 bits are:
+cooling		  40
+dehum		    41
+fan-only		42
+auto		    43

-### payload 7E (fan mode)
+### payload 7E 80 (fan mode)

+Length is 0, total TLV is 2 bytes.
 Fan speed | Code
 ----- | ---
 Auto|  88